Raphael-Hemme/Raphael-Hemme.github.io/_posts/2021-01-11-js-arrays-dont-like-to-be-copied.md

 }
 ```

 And it worked well when I tested it.
 For those numbers that were listed as valid, my function returned `true` and for those that were invalid, it returned `false`.
-So I went on to write the next function, which should be a nested input array (all those arrays like the two above grouped together in another array like so: `[valid1, valid2, ... , invalid5, ...]`) as an argument and return a new array that only contains the invalid card numbers - again as a nested array.
+So I went on to write the next function, which should accept a nested input array (all those arrays like the two above grouped together in another array like so: `[valid1, valid2, ... , invalid5, ...]`) as an argument and should return a new array that only contains the invalid card numbers - again as a nested array.

 ```javascript
 // This function returns an array with all the invalid numbers from an input array.